Borislav Ivkov: Continued excellence

-At Havana 1965, Ivkov shared 2nd–4th places with Geller and Fischer, and defeated Fischer for the second time in their game; the winner was Smyslov.
-In fact he was leading before he blew an easily won game against a tail ender; this would have been his greatest victory.
-Ivkov shared 2nd–3rd places in the Yugoslav Championship at Titograd 1965 with 11½/18 as Gligoric won.
+At Capablanca Memorial in Havana 1965, Ivkov shared 2nd–4th places with Geller and Fischer, and defeated Fischer for the second time in their game; the winner was Smyslov.
+In fact he was leading before he blew an easily won game against Gilberto Garcia, the latter of whom had lost most of his games at that point; this would have been his greatest victory.
+Ivkov shared 2nd–3rd places in the Yugoslav Championship at Titograd 1966 with 11½/18 as Gligoric won.
 Then at Zagreb 1965, Ivkov scored perhaps his most impressive career victory, sharing the title with Wolfgang Uhlmann on 13½/19, ahead of World Champion Tigran Petrosian, Lajos Portisch, Larsen, and Bronstein.
 Ivkov won at Venice 1966 with 5/7.
 He ended 4th at Beverwijk 1966 on 10/15 as Polugaevsky won.
 Ivkov won at Eersel 1966 with 4/5.
 He had a disappointing result at the elite Piatigorsky Cup tournament at Santa Monica, California, finishing with a minus score, as Spassky won.
 But then he nearly won the 1966 Open Canadian Chess Championship at Kingston.
 He shared 3rd–4th at Sarajevo 1966 with 10/15, behind winners Mikhail Tal and Dragoljub Čirić.
 He was 4th at Palma de Mallorca 1966 with 9½/15 behind winner Tal.